SomeWeekendReading/someweekendreading.github.io/quotes.md

 - "Let sleeping dogs bury their own dead."
 (Combining "let sleeping dogs lie" and "let the dead past bury its own dead".)
 - "This isn't rocket surgery."
+- On corporate managers and politicians: "Pay less attention to what they _say_, and more to what they _do_."